 SPEECH...explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.
-COREQUISITE: Reading placement assessment or equivalent
+Discuss reading academic course support with your Counselor.

-TEAMBUILDING AND PROBLEM SOLVING ... applies the skills and tools necessary to facilitate problem solving in a team environment.
-Each learner will demonstrate the application of the benefits and challenges of group work, necessary roles in a team, stages of team development, different approaches to problem solving, consensus, a systematic process of problem definition, data acquisition, analysis, developing alternative solutions, solution implementation, and evaluation
+TEAMBUILDING AND PROBLEM SOLVING... applies the skills and tools necessary to facilitate problem solving in a team environment.
+Each learner will demonstrate the application of the benefits and challenges of group work, necessary roles in a team, stages of team development, different approaches to problem solving, consensus, a systematic process of problem definition, data acquisition, analysis, developing alternative solutions, solution implementation, and evaluation.